Health and safety

 We recognise and uphold our employees and contractors’ right to a safe workplace.
-We identify, evaluate and control occupational health and safety hazards and strive to provide a work environment that is free from fatalities and injuries.
+We identify, evaluate and manage occupational health and safety hazards and strive to provide a work environment that is free from fatalities and injuries.

 Managing risks to the health of our people is essential for their long-term wellbeing.
-We use a variety of onsite programmes to manage occupational diseases and exposure to health hazards; we extend many of these health programmes to our host communities, to combat regional health problems and promote healthy lifestyles.
+We use a variety of onsite programmes to eliminate or manage occupational diseases and exposure to health hazards; we extend many of these health programmes to our host communities, to combat regional health problems and promote healthy lifestyles.

 Our focus is on early intervention.
 If one of our people is injured at work or suffers an occupational disease, requiring rehabilitation, we support the individual to return to work as soon as possible.